jade211/Digital-Atlas/user_manual/user_manual.md

 ## 8.2 Querying APIs and Datasets

 ### API Integration:
 To obtain area-specific data, including crime statistics, school information, transportation data, amenities, and typical house prices, Digital Atlas searches external APIs and databases.
-Reputable sources including Geoapify API, GTFS, Mapbox Geocoding API, and the Central Statistics Office are the source of these datasets and APIs.
+Reputable sources including Geoapify API, GTFS, Mapbox Geocoding API and the Central Statistics Office are the source of these datasets and APIs.

 ### Data Processing:
 The Django back-end's Python scripts are in charge of sending HTTP requests to the APIs in order to retrieve the necessary data, process it, and display it on the website.
 After being retrieved, the data is saved in the database and dynamically displayed on the front end through the use of React components.